 For insect-eating to become mainstream, Van Huis says people must have a chance to sample tasty, ready-to-eat bugs.
-There are more than 1 700 types of bugs that are safe to eat.
-But do not even think of snacking on bugs from your backyard, since there is no way of knowing if they are dangerous!
-Van Huis is working with chefs in the Netherlands to develop tasty bug recipes.
-For one experiment, his team prepared two types of meatballs: some made with plain meat and others made with mealworms and meat combined.
-In a blind taste test, nine out of Read the magazine article again and
+There are more than 10 people preferred the 1 700 types of bugs that are safe to eat.
+But do mealworm meatballs. not even think of snacking on bugs from your In the future, will backyard, since there is no way of knowing if eating insects be they are dangerous! common practice for Van Huis is working with chefs in the people everywhere?
+Netherlands to develop tasty bug recipes.
+For "I'm absolutely sure it will," says Van Huis. one experiment, his team prepared two types of meatballs: some made with plain meat Care for a Bug Mac, anyone? and others made with mealworms and meat combined.
+In a blind taste test, nine out of Read the magazine article again and then write answers to these questions.
+Why do you think Van Huis thinks we need alternatives to meat?
+Give two possible reasons.
 What insects do people eat in South Africa?
+Write down the reasons for eating insects - from what you think are the least important to the most important reasons.